cmal/SICP/README.md

 (disk-restore "desktop-session1")
 ```

+### Note to MIT-Scheme users

+If you use MIT-Scheme, the exercises answers cannot be directly run in interpreter, you must remove the `#lang` pragmas from the source code.

+Or you may want to use:

 ## Racket

 If you do not want to use MIT-Scheme, you can use Racket alternatively.
 Goto https://racket-lang.org/download/ ,
 download the newest version of Racket and install.

+For SICP, using Racket gives you an option for testing `normal order` evaluation using `#lang lazy`, which is not provided in the `MIT-Scheme` interpreter.

 ### use Racket to interpret sicp version Scheme